sherlock-protocol/sherlock-v2-docs/audits/judging/guidelines/README.md

    If a single occurrence of the attack results in a denial of service (DOS) for only one block, it is classified as a one-block DOS, even if it can be repeated indefinitely.
 It qualifies as a medium-level issue only if it disrupts a clearly time-sensitive function.

 5. **(External) Admin trust assumptions**:
    If a protocol defines restrictions on the owner/admin, issues involving attacks that bypass these restrictions may be considered valid.
 These restrictions must be explicitly stated and will be assessed case by case.
-Admin functions are generally assumed to be used correctly.
+Admin functions are generally assumed to be used correctly and not harm users/the protocol.

    Note: if the (external) admin will unknowingly cause issues, it can be considered a valid issue.
+   Note: the role can be considered untrusted (i.e. act maliciously) only if it's specifically claimed to be untrusted in the contest README OR the user can get the role without admin/owner permission (e.g. paying specific fee).

    > Example: Admin sets fee to 200%.
 The issue "Admin can break deposit by setting fee to a 100%+" is invalid as it's common sense that fees can not be more than 100% on a deposit.